-- In mixing bowl, cream the sugar and butter until fluffy, about 3 minutes.
-Beat in the egg and then add the molasses.
+- In mixing bowl, cream ¾ cup sugar and ¾ cup butter until fluffy, about 3 minutes.
+Beat in 1 egg and then add ¾ cup molasses.

-- In a separate bowl, combine flour, baking soda, salt, allspice, cinnamon and black pepper.
+- In a separate bowl, combine 2 cups flour, 2 teaspoons baking soda, ½ teaspoon salt, 1 Tablespoon allspice, 1 teaspoon cinnamon and 1 teaspoon black pepper.
 Whisk together and then add to the sugar and butter combination.
 Mix well, but don't over mix it.

 - Form dough into 1 or 2-inch balls and roll in additional sugar.
 Place 2 inches apart prepared cookie sheet.

 - Bake for 8-10 minutes, or until set.
 Do not overbake these.
 You want the inside nice and soft, but FYI, even the extra crispy ones are delicious.